Return to EAB biocontrol main menu

 - Identify forested areas on public or private land within the visibly infested area where removal and/or treatment of infested ash trees will not be feasible.
 Size and composition of forest should be at least 40 acres and at a minimum include 20 percent ash of varying size class.
 Ideally, the site would be greater than 25 percent ash and connected to other woodlots.

-After a viable biological control site is identified, coordination by the MDA with local natural resource managers, property owners and the USDA EAB Parasitoid Rearing Facility are necessary.
-At each site one has to obtain permission, guarantee access and ensure other management objectives won’t interfere with implementation.
+At each site permission must be obtained from the property owner, guarantee access and ensure other management objectives won’t interfere with implementation.
 Special permits may be necessary depending on the ownership and designation of land.
 Long term site access is important for follow-up monitoring of ash health and documenting parasitoid establishment.